nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 The original module was written in 2 months by @cybercoder for sale online in 2016, though didn't sell any copies so they kindly open-sourced it and removed the licensing requirement.

 We would like to thank [@cybercoder](https://github.com/cybercoder/) and [@WaldperlachFabi](https://github.com/WaldperlachFabi) for their original contributions and troubleshooting assistance respectively.

+Thank you to [psyborg®](https://www.psyborg.com.au/graphic-design-services-newcastle/logo-design/) for the module's logo design!

 FOSS is only possible thanks to dedicated individuals!

 ## Usage License (GPLv3) & Links to TNC & Co.